 Welcome to Poughkeepsie AAUW!

-Join us for a fascinating and entertaining evening exploring the role “music with a message” plays in social and political change.
-Presented by both video with musical clips of your favorite artists and live Q&A by Professor William McKeen, Boston University – all brought to us by One Day University.
+On THURSDAY MAY 13, 2021, we experienced a fascinating and entertaining evening exploring the role “music with a message” plays in social and political change.
+Presented by both video with musical clips of many favorite artists and live Q&A by Professor William McKeen, Boston University – all brought to us by One Day University.

 Votes for Women, Laws for Birds: The Suffragists Who Saved America’s Wildlife